brent-franklin/my-notes-clone/README.md

 [user] is your personal username for your PostgreSQL instance

-[passowrd] is your personal password for your PostgreSQL instance
+[password] is your personal password for your PostgreSQL instance

 Also, if you have changed the port that PostgreSQL runs on please subsitute the port number below for your chosen port number, otherwise it should default to 5432